xiaozhaiyuan/php-cloudflare-text-to-image/README.md

 # Usage
-You need to modify the $accountId and $apiToken in the image.php file.
-You can create it in the cloudflare background and modify the "xxx" in the code.

 How to use: Open index.html in the PHP environment and enter the prompt text to create the image.